 What Causes an Attack?

-- A tremendous amount of stress at work
+- A tremendous amount of stress at work or school

 - Problems in your relationships